 From the same episode, the flashback of Bruce bringing Ace home in the first place.
-It's especially heartwarming given that it happened during the reclusive years between his hanging up the mask and passing the mantle to Terry — as bitter and alone as he became, he remained basically good-hearted.
+It's especially heartwarming given that it happened during the reclusive years between Bruce hanging up the mask and passing the mantle to Terry; as bitter and alone as he became, he remained basically good-hearted.

-In Zeta's second appearance, he's come back with a close human friend who knows who he is and deeply cares for him.
+In Zeta's second appearance "Countdown," he's come back with a close human friend who knows who he is and deeply cares for him.

-In "Disapearing Inque," Bruce comes to save Terry when Inque captures him and threatens to kill him if Bruce doesn't show up.
-He does it in the exosuit that puts dangerous levels of stress on his heart, as he tells us earlier in the episode.
+In "Disappearing Inque," Bruce comes to save Terry when Inque captures him and threatens to kill him if Bruce doesn't show up.
+He does it in the exosuit that puts dangerous levels of stress on his heart, as he explains earlier in the episode.
 Terry's clear dread and panic when he sees the suit in action, and when Bruce finally goes down, make it even more heartwarming.

 Plus, considering events revealed in ROTJ, this becomes even more powerful when you realize Bruce is trying to prevent a second tragedy...